MyJineng/Live-Earthquake-Map/README.md

 # Live-Earthquake-Map

-A live map of Earthquakes using the USGS api that displays location, time, and depth.
+A live global map of Earthquakes using the USGS api that displays location, time, and depth.
+Magnitude is indicated by color and Depth is indicated by ping size